-Please note that the McMullen Museum of Art reopens to the Boston College community by appointment on February 1, 2021 and remains temporarily closed to the public.
+From May 12 until June 13, 2021, Taking Shape: Abstraction from the Arab World, 1950s–1980s at the McMullen Museum of Art at Boston College is open to the public by appointment only.
+Book an appointment to see Taking Shape at the Mcullen.
 Visit the museum’s Events page for virtual programs that you can join from home, and watch a virtual walkthrough of the exhibition here.

 After its debut at NYU’s Grey Art Gallery in winter 2020, Taking Shape: Abstraction from the Arab World, 1950s–1980s has traveled to the McMullen Museum of Art at Boston College.